cmgerdes/Easy-MQTT-Switch/Readme.md

 ## Software setup
 There are two steps to the software setup:
-1. Editing the YAML files for home assistant so it can utilize the wemos switch.
+1. Editing the YAML files for home assistant so it can utilize the MQTT switch.
 2. Editing and uploading the software to the wemos

 ### Editing the YAML files for home assistant